itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix.

-But usualy we need to save more values in the memory.
+But usualy we need to store more values in memory.
-For different pattern we have to make exacly the same procedure as before and than just add the generated weight matrix to the old one.
+For another pattern we have to do exacly the same procedure as before and then just add the generated weight matrix to the old one.

 .. math::

     W = W_{old} + W_{new}

-And this procedure generate us a new weight that would be valid for the both stored patterns.
+And this procedure generates us a new weight that would be valid for both previously stored patterns.
-Later you can add another patterns using the same algorithm.
+Later you can add other patterns using the same algorithm.

-But if you need store the multiple vectors inside the network at the same time you don't need to compute the weight for the each vector and than sum up them.
+But if you need to store multiple vectors inside the network at the same time you don't need to compute the weight for each vector and then sum them up.
-If you have a matrix :math:`X \in \Bbb R^{m\times n}` where each row is the input vector, then you can just make product between the transpose input matrix and input matrix.
+If you have a matrix :math:`X \in \Bbb R^{m\times n}` where each row is the input vector, then you can just make product matrix between transposed input matrix and input matrix.

 .. math::